karachko/DevOps_online_Chernivtsi_2021Q2/m4/task4.2/README.md

     - PC4(2) 192.168.0.11
     - PC4 192.168.0.12
     - all PC's was connected with Switch0(2) via (Copper Straight-through)).
-- The 3 building with 1 groups of 6 PC's.
+- The 3 building with 1 group of 6 PC's.
-    - Everyone PC's was assigned the IP-adress
+    - Everyone PC's was assigned the IP-address
     - PC0(3) 192.168.0.13
     - PC1(3) 192.168.0.14
     - PC2(3) 192.168.0.15